 A celebration of Canada's diverse women role models.

-The annual Top 25 Women of Influence™ awards recognize the extraordinary accomplishments of Canada’s diverse women role models.
+The annual Top 25 Women of Influence™ awards recognize the extraordinary accomplishments of Canada’s self-identified women and gender-diverse role models.
 The recipients have all left their mark over the past year: contributing to the greater good through their initiatives; using their influence to drive positive change; or reaching inspiring heights on a global stage.

 From athletes to activists, corporate leaders to up-and-coming entrepreneurs — their unique achievements are impossible to compare against each other, which is why we’ve designed these awards as a celebration, rather than a ranking.

 From grassroots to global efforts, these role models are creating, building, and leading initiatives and programs that are designed to benefit others.

 Breaking barriers to reach impressive heights on a global stage, these role models are becoming inspirational visible examples of what women are capable of.

 From sparking important conversations to setting a positive example, these role models are using their personal influence to drive broad change.